ibm-cloud-docs/resiliency/ha-understand.md

 ## Why do you need high availability?
 {: #why-ha}

-With {{site.data.keyword.cloud_notm}}, you can protect your critical workloads by building resilient, highly available infrastructure.
-By using the backup, disaster recovery, and high availability features, you can minimize your downtime if a severe failure condition happens.
-You can safeguard your classic or VPC application with multiple availability zones or regions.
-By creating cloud infrastructures that are protected against a single point of failure, and backing up your data, you keep your workloads and web applications highly available.
+With {{site.data.keyword.cloud_notm}}, you can protect your critical workloads by deploying them onto a resilient, highly available infrastructure.
+By using the backup, disaster recovery, and high availability features, you can minimize downtime if a severe failure occurs.
+By creating cloud infrastructures that are protected against single points of failure, and backing up your data, you keep your workloads and applications highly available.

-A resilient infrastructure keeps your cloud solution running even if one or more areas of the infrastructure experiences a minor or major problem:
+A resilient infrastructure keeps your cloud solution running, even if one or more infrastructure components experiences a problem such as:

 - Power loss
 - Planned or unplanned maintenance